adrianoc/cecilifier/README.md

 Community
 ---
-Since this project it tightly coupled to Mono.Cecil it makes sense to keep discussions in [Mono.Cecil google group](https://groups.google.com/forum/#!forum/mono-cecil).
-You can also reach me through twitter [@adrianoverona](https://twitter.com/adrianoverona)
+You can use Cecilifier [google group](https://groups.google.com/forum/#!forum/cecilifier) to ask for help, make suggestions, start discussions about potential improvements, etc. You can also reach me through twitter [@adrianoverona](https://twitter.com/adrianoverona)

 Build Status
 ---